Lionel Messi... What made the difference in his life?

 The best part of the game for me was the thrill of making passes to my teammates.
 I played mid left, the link between defense and offense but Lionel Messi is a Speedy Gonzales attacker.

 As I write this blog, I am reading the February 19, headline in The National Post...
 "Lionel Messi scores four goals in Barcelona win."
-So far this year he has tallied 27 goals.
+That year he tallied 27 goals.

 I remember when I was a teenager, playing soccer at the local park, I was modeling Pelé (Edson Arantes do Nascimento), the best soccer player of my time.
 He was my role model I could look up to him.
 He was my heroe and he could score goals at anytime and clinch a victory for his team or country, Brazil.